Advanced SwiftUI TextField: Formatting and Validation

 }

-In contrast to Solution 1, where the processing logic is scattered across multiple code sections, Solution 2 calls all the logic within onChange.
+Unlike Solution 1 where logic is scattered across multiple parts of the code, in Solution 2, all logic is triggered and called within onChange.

-Because onChange is only called after the text has changed, Solution 2 will cause the view to refresh twice.
-However, considering the application scenario of text input, the performance loss can be ignored (If the link between the value and the string is further linked using property wrappers, it may increase the number of view refreshes even further).
+Since onChange is called only after the text changes, Solution 2 causes the view to refresh twice.
+However, considering the application scenario of text entry, the performance loss can be ignored (if property wrappers are used to further link numbers with strings, it might further increase the number of view refreshes).

 • Efficiency

-Since solution one only needs to refresh the view once per input, its execution efficiency is theoretically higher than solution two.
-However, in actual use, both can provide a smooth and timely interaction effect.
+Since Solution 1 theoretically only requires the view to refresh once per entry, its execution efficiency is theoretically higher than Solution 2.
+However, in actual use, both can provide smooth and timely interaction effects.

-Solution one can directly use multiple data types, while solution two needs to convert the original value into the corresponding format string in the TextField constructor.
-In the demo code of solution two, the numerical value corresponding to the string can be obtained through result.
+Solution 1 can directly use multiple data types.
+Solution 2 requires converting the original value into a string of the corresponding format in the TextField initializer.
+In the demo code for Solution 2, the numeric value corresponding to the string can be obtained via result.

-The TextField constructor used in solution one (supporting formatter) does not support optional value types and requires an initial value.
-This is not conducive to judging whether the user has entered new information (more information can be found in How to Create a Real-Time Responsive Form in SwiftUI).
+The TextField initializer used in Solution 1 (supporting formatter) does not support optional value types; an initial value must be provided.
+This is unfavorable for judging whether the user has entered new information (for more information, refer to How to Create a Real-time Responsive Form in SwiftUI).

-Solution two allows not providing an initial value and supports optional values.
+Solution 2 allows not providing an initial value and supports optional values.

-In addition, in solution one, if all characters are cleared, the bound variable will still have a value (original API behavior), which may cause confusion for users during input.
+Additionally, in Solution 1, if all characters are cleared, the bound variable will still have a value (original API behavior), which can easily cause confusion for users during entry.

-Solution two is completely written in SwiftUI, so its sustainability should theoretically be stronger than solution one.
-However, unless SwiftUI makes significant changes to the underlying implementation logic, solution one will still work normally in recent versions, and solution one can support earlier versions of SwiftUI.
+Since Solution 2 is written entirely in the SwiftUI way, its sustainability is theoretically stronger than Solution 1.
+However, unless SwiftUI makes major changes to the underlying implementation logic, Solution 1 will still run normally in modern versions.